jcolag/entropy-arbitrage/2024-09-26-cost-living.md

  > **CAMPIO**: Indeed, Mrs. Troi.
 You are even lovelier in person.

-You might recognize Campio as [Tony Jay](https://en.wikipedia.org/wiki/Tony_Jay), who made a significant career of his deep voice.
+You might recognize Campio as {% wiki Tony_Jay|Tony Jay|en %}, who made a significant career of his deep voice.

  > **DATA**: This residue would be the waste left behind.